vendetta-labs/vendetta-markets-contracts/contracts/fixed-odds-market/README.md

 - [X] It can only score the market after 30 minutes of its start timestamp

 ### Cancel market
-- [X] It properly cancels the market
+- [X] It properly cancels the market and recovers seed liquidity
 - [X] It cant cancel the market if sender isnt the admin
 - [X] It cant cancel the market if it is no longer active